noamsauerutley/noamsauerutley/README.md

 #### hi! 👋🏻
 My earliest forays into dev-ing the web came thx to the [Neopets HTML Guide](http://www.neopets.com/help/html1.phtml) and a compulsion to crack into places I wasn't allowed.

-A few years + a niche liberal arts degree later, I got super bored working in floral design, but still hadn't gotten tired of playing with the internet.
+A few years + a niche liberal arts degree later, I'd gotten super bored working in floral design.
+I still hadn't gotten tired of tinkering with the web.

-I attended [Flatiron School's Software Engineering program](https://flatironschool.com/career-courses/coding-bootcamp), and got a lot better at playing with the internet.
+I attended [Flatiron School's Software Engineering program](https://flatironschool.com/career-courses/coding-bootcamp), and got a lot better at tinkering with the web.
 Now I build cool things at [Parallel Markets](https://parallelmarkets.com/) with [Elixir](https://elixir-lang.org), [Graphql](https://graphql.org/), and [React](https://reactjs.org/).
 I'm not bored at work anymore.

-When I was just getting started, I was frustated by the lack of algorithm-solving resources in JavaScript, [so I wrote some](https://medium.com/@noamsauerutley).
+When I was just getting started, my friends and I were frustated by the lack of algorithm-solving resources written in JavaScript, [so I wrote some](https://medium.com/@noamsauerutley).

 I'm currently puttering in [Haskell](https://www.haskell.org/), [Ramda](https://ramdajs.com/), and [WASM](https://webassembly.org/).

 I live in ~~Texas~~ ~~Brooklyn~~ Bermuda & use they/them pronouns.

-If you're an emerging developer (especially y'all who are underrepresented or coming from non-traditional backgrounds in tech), please feel free to email me directly at noamsauerutley@gmail.com if you have any questions or want to chat.
+If you're an emerging developer (especially y'all who are underrepresented or coming from non-traditional backgrounds in tech), please feel free to email me directly at noamsauerutley@gmail.com with questions or to set up a time to chat.
 Also: please know that I dedicate a limited amount of time to online comms, so it may be a bit before I can get back to you.